abgulati/Privion/README.md

 ### 11. Docker

-- Privion uses Docker to pull & run the latest FlakorDB GraphDB container - without Docker, GraphRAG features will NOT work!
+- Privion uses Docker to pull & run the latest FalkorDB Graph Database container - without Docker, GraphRAG features will NOT work!

-- Your CPU should support virtualization and it should be enabled in your system's BIOS/UEFI
+- Your CPU should support virtualization, and it should be enabled in your system's BIOS/UEFI

 - If on Windows, you need to install the Windows Subsystem for Linux if it's not already present.
 To do so, open PowerShell as an Administrator and run the following:
     ```